ContextMapper/contextmapper.github.io/_docs/language-reference/values.md

 </div>

 <div class="alert alert-custom">
-<strong>Note:</strong> Just by modelling values as seen here, does not allow you to generate any visualization (at least for now).
-Continue with the section <a href="#stakeholder-priorisation-impact--consequences">Stakeholder Priorisation, Impact & Consequences</a>, do define how important these values are to the individual stakeholders and how they are affected.
-After that you can generate a [Value Stakeholder Map](tbd) wit the <a href="/docs/plant-uml/">PlantUML generator</a>.
+<strong>Note:</strong> Just modelling values, as seen here, does not allow you to generate any visualization yet (at least for now).
+Continue with the section <a href="#stakeholder-priorisation-impact--consequences">Stakeholder Priorisation, Impact & Consequences</a>, to define how important these values are to individual stakeholders and how these stakeholders are affected.
+After that, you can generate a [Value Stakeholder Map](tbd) with the <a href="/docs/plant-uml/">PlantUML generator</a>.
 </div>

 ## Value Clusters